Bootstrap tests for almost goodness-of-fit: A simulation study

 \section{A simulation study}

-To check the performance of the AGoF testing procedure we have carried out a small simulation study.
-For each of 1000 Monte Carlo runs we have generated one sample of size \(n\) from \(X\) and draw \(B=2000\) bootstrap samples to approximate \(\epsilon^{*(\alpha)}\) and \(\sigma_{\mbox{ boot}}\).
+To check the performance of the AGoF testing procedure we have carried out a simulation study with various models.
+For each of 1000 Monte Carlo runs we have generated one sample of size \(n\) from \(X\) and drawn \(B=2000\) bootstrap samples to approximate \(\epsilon^{*(\alpha)}\) and \(\sigma_{\mbox{ boot}}\).
+The chosen sample sizes are \(n=30, 50, 100, 500\) for each of the models under consideration.
+The significance level in all cases is $\alpha=0.05$.
 By checking whether \(\epsilon\) fulfills \eqref{RejectionRegBoot1} or \eqref{RejectionRegBootAsymp} or not, we obtain the proportion of \(H_0\) rejections for each possible value of \(\epsilon\), i.e., the power of the test.

+All assumptions required for the theoretical results are satisfied by the models considered in this simulation study.
+Assumption~1 holds because the model distribution functions have finite $\mathrm{L}^p$-norms of their second derivatives in a neighbourhood of $\boldsymbol{\theta}_F$.
+Assumptions~2--3 are fulfilled when the estimator is either the maximum likelihood estimator or a method-of-moments estimator under standard regularity conditions, while Assumptions~4 and~5 for the bootstrap estimator follow from \cite{Burke-Gombay}.
+All parametric models used in the simulations (normal, exponential, gamma, etc.) meet these conditions, as they belong to standard families with well-defined and finite Fisher information.